Palo Alto Networks Inc. (PANW) Shares Up Despite Recent Market Volatility

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at PANW starting from Bawa Aparna, who sale 555 shares at the price of $184.59 back on Mar 14.
-After this action, Bawa Aparna now owns 5,223 shares of Palo Alto Networks Inc., valued at $102,447 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at PANW starting from ZUK NIR, who sale 36,000 shares at the price of $196.59 back on Apr 03.
+After this action, ZUK NIR now owns 1,738,898 shares of Palo Alto Networks Inc., valued at $7,077,080 using the latest closing price.

-Klarich Lee, the EVP, Chief Product Officer of Palo Alto Networks Inc., sale 45,000 shares at $185.82 during a trade that took place back on Mar 13, which means that Klarich Lee is holding 612,745 shares at $8,388,745 based on the most recent closing price.
+Paul Josh D., the Chief Accounting Officer of Palo Alto Networks Inc., sale 500 shares at $198.01 during a trade that took place back on Apr 03, which means that Paul Josh D. is holding 29,737 shares at $99,005 based on the most recent closing price.

 Stock Fundamentals for PANW